wagonhelm/Tilecoder/README.md

 # Tilecoding RL
+This implementation of tilecoding is an old attempt of mine and it does not generalize well to the ranges of different dimensions.
+A better implementation can be found [here](https://github.com/MeepMoop/tilecoding).

 # Mountain Car (Q - Learning Works Best)
 Solve mountain car problem using tilecoding and a Q or Double Q Algorithim.
 The tile coding method is a computationally simple linear method for representing small dimensional states and can solve the problem (average reward of -110 over 100 episodes) much faster than many other attempts by people on openai's gym.
 On average the Q learning algorithim solves in under 2000 episodes and probably could solve it even faster by tweaking the tilecoder and learning rate.